centrifugal/pycent/README.md

 * `CentNetworkError` - raised in case of network related errors (connection refused)
 * `CentTransportError` - raised in case of transport related errors (HTTP status code is not 2xx)
 * `CentTimeoutError` - raised in case of timeout
-* `CentUnauthorizedError` - raised in case of unauthorized access
+* `CentUnauthorizedError` - raised in case of unauthorized access (signal of invalid API key)
 * `CentDecodeError` - raised in case of server response decoding error
-* `CentAPIError` - raised in case of API error (error returned by Centrifugo itself, you can inspect code and message in this case)
+* `CentResponseError` - raised in case of API response error (i.e. error returned by Centrifugo itself, you can inspect code and message returned by Centrifugo in this case)

 ## For contributors